KLS High Performance Lip Seals

 KLS® seals are hydrodynamically lubricated, spring-loaded, high performance lip seals.
 They were developed for high-pressure applications that rotate primarily in one direction, such as oilfield rotary control devices (RCDs).
 One thing that sets KLS seals apart from typical Kalsi Seals is that they do not require a pressurized lubricant.
 This allows them to be used in simpler, lower cost RCDs that do not have a complex lubricant pressurization system.

 The dynamic lip of the KLS seal is composed of rubber and plastic layers, and is loaded against the rotating shaft by a V-shaped metal spring.
 The plastic layer provides extrusion resistance, and defines hydrodynamic waves at the low-pressure end of the seal.
-During rotation, the unique shape of the waves forces a film of lubricant between the plastic layer of the seal.
+During rotation, the unique shape of the waves forces a film of lubricant between the shaft and the plastic layer of the seal.
 This interfacial lubrication minimizes wear and seal-generated heat, and allows the rotary seal to operate with significant differential pressure acting from the spring side.
+The performance of KLS seals far exceeds the performance of conventional PTFE lip seals.

 The qualification testing of the KLS seal was performed at a surface speed of 545 feet per minute, with pressures up to 1,000 psi acting from the spring side of the seal.
 Seal condition was still good after tests that exceeded 200 hours of 1,000 psi operation.
 This speed and pressure combination is far beyond the capacity of non-hydrodynamic seals with otherwise identical design configurations.
 The seals have also been successfully tested at 1,500 psi and 136 feet per minute.
 The remarkable pressure capacity of KLS seals has made them one of the rising stars of the Kalsi Engineering product line.